 Some of these factors include:

-- Initial snowball: The BTC community, through the use of censorship & backroom dealing, came out on top in the initial civil war.
+- Initial snowball: The BTC community, through the use of censorship, propaganda & backroom dealing, came out on top in the initial civil war.
 They received the existing Bitcoin brand, exchange ticker (and more importantly, all of the trade liquidity & technical integrations), control of the Github repository, majority of the mining hash rate, control of central (at the time) discussion platforms /r/Bitcoin & bitcointalk.
 The network effect of communication platforms & monetary liquidity are individually enormous hurdles to overcome - let alone both at once - and BCH thus understandably struggled at first which has compounded over time.

 - Censorship & propaganda: Even since before BCH & BTC were separate coins, censorship, social attacks from the large crowd of antagonistic BTC adopters and so on have been rampant against big blockers.
 The BCH community have had to spend tremendous resources, time & effort educating people who have received all kinds of misinformation about Bitcoin.
 Misinformation is very cheap to spread and very expensive to correct, and these strategies have been very effective in controlling the Bitcoin narrative.
 Unfortunately, unwinding all the misconceptions about Bitcoin is much harder than giving someone the correct information in the first place, but the silver lining is that once someone learns they got told a lot of nonsense they cannot be fooled on the same topic again.